JUMPSTART YOUR MUSIC CAREER!

 - Cheap gear: You can buy cheap music gear today, that can do what only expensive gear could only a decade ago.

-Step 4: What do I need to do to jump start my music career?
+Step 4: What do I need to do?

 Ok, ok, so if I want to start today, what do I need to do?